Program Admission Information

 - Describe your intended career path, explain how a MS degree in anatomical sciences will assist you in reaching your career goals, and describe why the MS IAS Program at USC is an ideal fit (200-300 words).

 - Optional – Do you have diverse life experiences that have shaped your personal development in ways that could contribute to increasing equity, diversity, and inclusion in science?
 (200-300 words, OPTIONAL)

 Progressive Degree Applicants: current undergraduates at USC may apply to the IAS Masters Program as a progressive degree.
 This waives the need for Graduate Record Examinations (GRE) or Medical College Admission Test (MCAT) scores.
 Please note that the standard rule requiring 1/3 of the coursework be completed as an undergraduate does not apply to this particular program.

-Special Admission Considerations: Special considerations may be given to students with extensive prior training in human anatomy with cadaver dissection, to students who experienced extenuating circumstances, and to applicants with limited English proficiency that could be corrected by language courses offered by the University’s American Language Institute
+Special Admission Considerations: Special considerations may be given to students who experienced extenuating circumstances and to applicants with limited English proficiency that could be corrected by language courses offered by the University’s American Language Institute.

 MS Program in Human Anatomical Sciences – February 1st.